 Accessibility is also a vital part of our work.
 According to the 2022 Point-in-time (PIT) count, 60.8% of our houseless population reported a disabling condition.
-From ensuring that the sites are flat to designing village layouts with on-site navigation in mind, our team is thinking about accessibility.
-Lighting, ramping, ground surfacing, and more – all decisions are reviewed with a thought towards access, safety, and functionality.
+Sites were developed to be as accessible as possible - though recognized that some people would be better served at indoor shelters (motel, congregate, or other types) to meet their needs.
+Lighting, ramping, ground surfacing, and more – all decisions were reviewed with a thought towards access, safety, and functionality.

+The team also considered geographic equity.
 Sites were considered across the City, in all quadrants, with siting criteria as the guide to ensure their success in serving future villagers.
-Up until our community’s massive shelter expansion starting in 2016—when shelter capacity doubled from 650 beds to nearly 1,400 beds—most services and shelter locations were concentrated downtown.
-We learned years ago that limiting shelters to one part of the city was a barrier that prevented Portlanders from accessing shelter.
+We learned years ago that limiting shelters to one part of the city was a barrier that prevented some Portlanders from accessing shelter.
 People with lived experience said they needed services in the neighborhoods where they already had connections and where they were being forced from their housing and onto the streets.

 The History of BIPOC and Queer Affinity Safe Rest Villages

 In the early days of the pandemic the City, in collaboration with community organizations and the Joint Office of Homeless Services, set up three emergency outdoor physical distancing shelters.
 Two of the three shelters provided space and support for culturally specific groups.
 One, the Queer Affinity Village was created to build a welcoming atmosphere for LGBTQIA+ self-identified neighbors.
 Another, the BIPOC Village (Black, Indigenous, and People of Color) was founded to create an atmosphere meeting the needs of People of Color.
 The third was Old Town Village, which was not culturally specific and has since closed.